-Google’s job is to serve the most relevant content to its users.
-Which means a nonprofit’s job is to provide Google with that relevant content.
+Google’s job is to serve the most relevant content to its users, which means a nonprofit’s job is to provide that relevant content to Google.

-There are over a hundred ranking factors which can be broken down into three categories: Technical SEO, on-page SEO, and off-page SEO.
+There are around two hundred ranking factors which can be broken down into three categories: Technical SEO, on-page SEO, and off-page SEO.

-On-page SEO refers to the optimization of a web page to rank for search terms.
-Top priorities for on-page SEO include usage of keywords, linking to internal/external resources, metadata, and page structure.
+- On-page SEO refers to the optimization of a web page to improve its rank among search terms.
+Top priorities for on-page SEO include usage of keywords, linking to internal and external resources, metadata, and page structure.

-Off-page SEO refers to the external activities a nonprofit does to build traffic and authority.
-Things such as social media marketing, guest posts, influencer marketing, and backlinks all play a part.
+- Off-page SEO refers to the external activities a nonprofit does to build traffic and authority, such as social media marketing, guest posts, influencer marketing, and backlinking.

 Google, Bing, Yahoo–which search engine is right for you?

-Google dominates with over 90% search engine market share (as of June 2021).
-Google should be the number 1 search engine on your list.
-However, Bing and Yahoo attract mature populations: Bing attracts a group of users 45+ and Yahoo attracts a group of users 65+, so it’s worth setting up a business profile and keeping it up to date.
-Plus, Bing and Yahoo tend to have less competition.
+Google dominates with over 80% search engine market share (as of July 2023), so they should be the number one search engine on your list.
+However, Bing and Yahoo are still relevant and can help you reach older audiences.
+Bing attracts a group of users 45+, and Yahoo attracts a group of users 65+, so it’s worth setting up a business profile on these engines and keep it up to date.
+Plus, Bing and Yahoo tend to have less competition for keyword rankings.
 While useful, don’t spend too much time on Bing and Yahoo as their small market share means their potential is minimal.

-A local listing is a nonprofit’s profile page on a search engine or business directory and includes the nonprofit’s name, address, phone number, and website.
+A local listing is your organization’s profile page on a search engine or business directory and includes your nonprofit’s name, address, phone number, and website.
 Search engines use local listings to provide donors with nonprofits near the donor’s location.
 For example, this is Qgiv’s Google listing:

-The most important local listing platforms are: Google My Business, Bing Places, Apple Maps, and Yelp.
+The most important local listing platforms are Google My Business, Bing Places, Apple Maps, and Yelp.
 All four platforms make it super simple to set up a business listing and provide several ways for donors to find and communicate with nonprofits.
-Nonprofits can even create posts to highlight upcoming events or share important news!
+You can even create posts to highlight upcoming events or share important news!

-Citations refer to any online mention of the name, address, and phone number of a nonprofit (like on a local listing).
+Citations refer to any online mention of the name, address, and phone number of your nonprofit, including your local listing.

-Citations appear on any number of platforms including business directories, social media platforms, websites, and apps.
-The most important thing about citations is being consistent.
+Citations appear on many platforms, including business directories, social media platforms, websites, and apps.
+Being consistent is the most important thing about citations.
 Use the same information and format for your phone number, name, and address.
-Search engines use citations to validate the business information of a nonprofit and even use them for those oh-so-important nonprofit search engine rankings!
-Nonprofits that keep their information consistent will see the best results.
+Search engines use citations to validate the business information of your nonprofit and even use them for those oh-so-important nonprofit search engine rankings!
+Keeping your information consistent and regularly updated provides the best results.

-Building citations can be a pain; it takes time to find and create profiles on all the directories and platforms available.
-There are paid services that a nonprofit can use to automatically do this, but we suggest manually doing this and tackling the largest platforms first:
+It takes time to find and create profiles on all the directories and platforms available.
+There are paid services you can use to automatically do this, but it’s often best to do this manually by tackling the largest platforms first.

 - Search engine listings: Google My Business, Bing Places, Apple Maps, MapQuest, Yahoo Local

-- Business directories: local Chamber of Commerce, Yelp, Yellow Book, GuideStar, Super Pages, Better Business Bureau, Foursquare
+- Business directories: local Chamber of Commerce, Yelp, Candid (formerly GuideStar), Super Pages, Better Business Bureau, Foursquare

 Reviews and ratings

 Reviews and ratings work as trust indicators for search engines.
-The more reviews a nonprofit has, and the higher the overall rating, the more likely they’ll rank well.
-The largest impact for reviews and ratings, however, is on the donor.
-Nothing says “trustworthy!” quite like 100 reviews averaging 5 stars!
+The more reviews your organization has, and the higher the overall rating, the more likely you’ll rank well.
+The largest impact for reviews and ratings, however, is on your donors.
+Nothing says trustworthy quite like 100 reviews averaging five stars!

-The best way to gain reviews is simple: ask.
+The best way to gain reviews is by simply asking.
 Current employees, volunteers, and board members are all great internal resources to utilize for reviews.
-Incentivizing reviews, such as entering reviewers into a contest for a tee shirt or a $10 gift card, will increase the likelihood of people leaving a review!
+Incentivizing reviews, such as entering reviewers into a raffle for a tee shirt or a $10 gift card, can increase the likelihood of people leaving a review!

 Share your content locally

-It’s always a good idea to include some type of marketing into your nonprofit SEO plan!
-This doesn’t have to be paid promotions; simply emailing your donor base an article will do.
+It’s always a good idea to include some type of marketing in your nonprofit SEO plan!
+This doesn’t have to be paid promotions–simply emailing your donor base an article can help.
 How does marketing help?
 It builds links to your site, exposes your brand name to potential donors, and increases website traffic!
 Here are some ideas to help with local SEO: